kyliews/Interface_Notas/README.md

 How to Run:

-1.Clone the repository:
+1. Clone the repository:
 git clone https://github.com/kyliews/SchoolFormApp

-2.Navigate to the project directory: cd StudentRegistration.py
+2. Navigate to the project directory: cd StudentRegistration.py

-3.Run the Python script:
+3. Run the Python script:
 python StudentRegistration.py

 Interact with the interface to manage student information.